SystemsApproach/ops/control.rst

 prudence dictates that all the state the Runtime Control subsystem maintains be backed up periodically, in case it needs to be restarted from scratch due to a catastrophic failure.
-These checkpoints, plus all the configuration-as-code files stored in GitHub, collectively define the entirety of the authoritative state needed to (re-)instantiate a cloud deployment.
+These checkpoints, plus all the configuration-as-code files stored in a Git repository, collectively define the entirety of the authoritative state needed to (re-)instantiate a cloud deployment.